Campbell Historical Museum

 The Campbell Historical Museum is a local history museum located in Campbell, California.
 The museum, a section of the City of Campbell's Recreation & Parks, is the steward of the public trust of artifacts, photographs, archives and historic sites owned by the city.
 The museum is also responsible for archives, photographs, and objects related to the city's five historic sites: John Colpitts Ainsley House (a historic house museum), Campbell Union Grammar School (now part of the Heritage Village Offices), Campbell Union High School Historic District (now part of the Campbell Community Center), Galindo-Leigh House, and the Earl and Virginia Young House (now both private residencies).

 History

 The museum opened in January 1964 as part of an effort by Campbell's Country Woman's Club.
 Over the years, the museum's location and stewardship changed many times.
 Since 1983, the museum has been located in Campbell's first public building, Firehouse #1 at 51 N. Central Avenue in Campbell.

 Collection

 The Campbell Historical Museum is a repository for over 10,000 items across three collections areas: the museum collection, an education collection, and a reference collection.
-The museum does accept item donations.